oamg/convert2rhel-insights-tasks/README.md

 ## Scripts

-### Convert2RHEL Insights Tasks
+### Convert2RHEL Lightspeed Tasks

 Script itself and tests are written for `python 2.7`.
-Goal of script is to print to stdout in specified format, the script itself is executed by [rhc-worker-script](https://github.com/oamg/rhc-worker-script) and stdout is collected and send back to Insights Tasks UI.
+Goal of script is to print to stdout in specified format, the script itself is executed by [rhc-worker-script](https://github.com/oamg/rhc-worker-script) and stdout is collected and send back to Lightspeed Tasks UI.

 * [JSON schema](schemas/convert2rhel_insights_tasks_schema_1.1.json)
 * [convert2rhel-insights-tasks script](convert2rhel_insights_tasks/main.py)